credebl/docs/src/content/docs/en/guides/local-setup-using-docker.md

   cd studio
 ```

-Create a .env file and set the required environment variables as per the .env.example.To start the API gateway and microservices.
+Create a `.env` file and set the required environment variables as per the `.env.example`.
+To start the Studio UI.

 Build docker image